CCBR/PIM/README.md

  2. appropriately edit the `config.yaml`.
 See details of YAML file below.

- 3. submit jobs to slurm using `runit.sh`.
-See details of `runit.sh` below.
+ 3. submit jobs to slurm using `IndexMaker`.
+See details of `IndexMaker` below.

  4. create a new genome specific JSON file to be added to the CCBR Pipliner